Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

 ---
-title: 'Início rápido: Pesquisar vídeos usando a API REST do Pesquisa de Vídeo do Bing eC#'
+title: 'Quickstart: Search for videos using the REST API and C# - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Use este guia de início rápido para enviar solicitações de pesquisa de vídeo para C#a API REST do pesquisa de vídeo do Bing usando.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using C#.
 services: cognitive-services
 author: aahill
 manager: nitinme